Friday, August 28, 2020

 Armor units of the 48th Infantry Division gather at Camp Stewart for Annual Training July 24 to Aug.
 7, 1955.
 Georgia National Guard Archives.

 The 48th Infantry Division, comprised of National Guard Soldiers from Georgia and Florida, conducted its final annual training in July and August 1955 before converting to an armor division in October.
-The Armor units of the 48th conducted annual training at Camp Stewart, Georgia, while the infantry, artillery, engineers and specialty units trained at Fort McClellan, Alabama.
+The armor units of the 48th conducted annual training at Camp Stewart, Georgia, while the infantry, artillery, engineers, and specialty units trained at Fort McClellan, Alabama.

 Camp Stewart, August 2, 1955 - Observing the tactics of other tanks in the area, the Georgia National Guard Soldiers of Fitzgerald's Company B, 190th Tank Battalion stand beside the turret of their M-47 tank.
 Left to right: Pfc.
 Gerald Hilton, Master Sgt.
 Orvil Thompson, Sgt.
 William Reeves, Sgt.
 Maurice Swanson and 1st Lt.
 Thomas Clayton.
 Georgia National Guard Archives.